-Dexia group's total capital ratio was 28.5% as of year-end 2020, up from 27.2% as of year-end 2019 as a result of a €3.1 billion decrease in its risk-weighted assets to €24.2 billion while capital decreased by €0.5 billion to €6.9 billion.
-The ratio remains well above its Supervisory Review and Evaluation Process requirement of 11.25% The €3.1 billion decrease in risk-weighted assets primarily results from a decrease in market risk-related RWAs following the release of an add-on imposed by the ECB in 2019.
-The decrease in credit risk-related RWAs stemming from the decline in the asset portfolio was to a large extent offset by an increase induced by the transition to the standardised approach (from the IRB method used so far) for the valuation of its credit risk exposures.
-The switch to the standardised approach is aimed at reducing the impact of market volatility on the group's regulatory ratios.
+Dexia group's total regulatory capital ratio was 28.9% as of the end of June 2021, slightly up from 28.5% as of year-end 2020.
+This increase resulted from a \in 1.1 billion decrease in its risk-weighted assets to \in 23.1 billion, of which effect was partly offset by a \in 0.2 billion decrease in its total capital base to \in 6.7 billion at end-June 2021.
+The ratio remains well above its Supervisory Review and Evaluation Process requirement of 11.25%5 The \in 1.1 billion decrease in risk-weighted assets primarily stems from the decline in the asset portfolio.
+Since 2020, Dexia uses the standardised approach to calculate its credit risk-weighted assets.
+The switch to the standardised approach from the IRB method was aimed at reducing the impact of market volatility on the group's regulatory ratios.

-Dexia group's ability to continue complying with its solvency requirements will hinge on the magnitude of future losses and on whether or not its risk-weighted assets would decrease sufficiently quickly to offset the effect of capital depletion.
-The aforementioned deferred fee mechanism will also likely accelerate Dexia group's regulatory capital depletion.
-Based on its projected financials and in the absence of a major shock triggering substantial credit losses or affecting the bank's funding capacity, however, we expect the group to maintain a regulatory capital ratio higher than the minimum requirements over the coming three to four years.
+Dexia group's ability to continue complying with its solvency requirements will hinge on the magnitude of future losses and on whether or not its risk-weighted assets would decrease sufficiently quickly to offset the impact of the continuous capital depletion.6 Based on its projected financials and in the absence of a major shock triggering substantial credit losses or affecting the bank's funding capacity, however, we expect the group to maintain a regulatory capital ratio higher than the minimum requirements over the coming three to four years.
 Yet, because of the high sensitivity of the group's capital adequacy to its earnings generation capacity and credit costs, the predictability of which is limited, there remains a risk that Dexia group might need to be recapitalised again.

 These elements are reflected in adjustments made to Dexia group's Capital score.
-The assigned Capital score of b2 is positioned 12 notches below the Macro-Adjusted score to reflect the expected progressive erosion of the capital base as the runoff process unfolds.
+The assigned Capital score of b2 is positioned twelve notches below the Macro-Adjusted score to reflect the expected progressive erosion of the capital base as the runoff process unfolds.